Bonuses & Fees

 The American Express Air Miles Platinum Card currently offers 2,000 Air Miles miles as a signup bonus, upon spending $1,500 in the first three months.

 The card has an annual fee of $120, which is a decent deal for earning 2,000 Air Miles.
-I generally value Air Miles at around 15 cents/mile (providing that you choose to earn Dream Rewards instead of Cash Rewards), making this offer worth $300 in my books – $180 once you net against the annual fee.
+We generally value Air Miles at around 15 cents/mile (providing that you choose to earn Dream Rewards instead of Cash Rewards), making this offer worth $300 in our books – $180 once you net against the annual fee.

 You can also earn a referral bonus of 500 Air Miles for every friend or family member you refer to this card.
 Supplementary cards are free.